 In 1664, Isabel Fell, whose mother was Margaret Fell, an early Quaker who was imprisoned for being so, was married to William Yeamans in Bristol.

 Also in 1664, John, who was Robert Yeamans son, was knighted by King Charles II, but it couldn't make up for the family's lost fortunes and he left for Barbados.
 He owned a sugar plantation in there and built a home, Round House, in Bathsheba.
 The house still survives as a guest house and restaurant.

 Whilst there, he met and fell in love with Margaret Berringer who lived in The Abbey.
 Unfortunately, she was still married to Colonel Benjamin Berringer.
-Some sources like Pirates Walks say that Yeamans poisoned Berringer, other like Barbados Archives say there was a duel.
+Some sources like Pirate Walks (Web Archive) say that Yeamans poisoned Berringer, others such as Barbados Archives (Web Archive) say there was a duel.
 Whatever the truth, Colonel Berringer was dead and in 1650, Yeamans married Margaret, who was his second wife.
 They moved into The Abbey, but life was not easy, friends and family turned against them.
-The Barbados court eventually ruled that The Abbey be returned to Berringer's children.
-It still stands, but is now called Nicolos Abbey, after Berringer's grand-daughter who married George Nicholas.
+In 1669, the Barbados court eventually ruled that The Abbey be returned to Berringer's children.
+Sir John and his wife then moved to British America, where they helped found South Carolina.
+The Abbey still stands, but is now called Nicholas Abbey, after Berringer's grand-daughter, Susanna, married George Nicholas.

 The family already had interests in Barbados, as in 1673 Colonel William Yeamans owned 300 acres of land there.